 GMT +1 (GMT +2 from April to October).

-Major car hire companies are represented at the airport, including Avis, Budget and Hertz; their desks are in the Arrivals hall.
+Major car hire companies are represented at the airport, including Avis, Budget, Thrifty, Sixt, Europecar, Enterprise, and Hertz; their desks are in the arrivals hall.

 From Brussels International Airport metered taxis are available outside the Arrivals hall.
 The drive to Brussels city centre costs around €45.
 Licensed Taxis are recommended and can be recognized by a blue and yellow sign.

-Airport facilities include ATMs and bureaux de change, duty-free shops, cafés/restaurants, a beauty shop, religious services, train information and reservation, a travel agency, and luggage lockers.
+Airport facilities include ATMs and bureaux de change, duty-free shops, cafés/restaurants, a beauty shop, religious services, train information and reservation, car rental offices, a travel agency, and luggage lockers.

 The Fast Zone Parking Lot is immediately across from the terminal building.
 Prices here begin at €5 for thirty minutes.
 The short-term P1 and P2 Lots charge €4 per hour, with prices increasing thereafter.
 The Economy Lot is good for long-term parking (up to a week), costing €20 per day.

 You can get flights to Brussels International Airport on dozens of major carriers, including Aer Lingus, Air Canada, Air France, Alitalia, American Airlines, Austrian Airlines, bmi, British Airways, Brussels Airlines, Continental, Delta, easyJet, Egyptair, Etihad, Finnair, Jet Airways, Jet4you, KLM, LOT, Lufthansa, Qatar, Swiss Air, TAP Portugal, Tunisair, Turkish Airlines, United Airlines and US Airways.